Saved events

 This adaptation of Orlando premiered at London’s Garrick Theatre in 2022.

 Please note that this production contains adult themes and language, including scenes of a sexual nature.
+There will be references to suicide (specifically by drowning), homophobia, transphobia and misogyny, and colonialism.
 There may be loud noises, and use of strobe lighting and haze.

 Promoted by Guildhall School of Music & Drama